edilib/java-edilib/readme.md

-# java-edilib - edifact reader written in java
+# java-edilib - An edifact reader written in java

 ### WIP!